-In this blog post, I will show you how to install Oracle VirtualBox on Windows 10.
-Oracle VirtualBox is a virtualization software that allows you to run multiple Operating system on your host operating system without having the need to dual boot you computer.
+In this blog post, I will show you how to install Oracle VirtualBox 6.1.6 on Windows 10 along with Extension Pack.
+Oracle VirtualBox is a virtualization software that allows you to run multiple Operating system on your host operating system without having the need to dual boot your computer.
 VirtualBox supports both 32 bit and 64 bit version of the various operating systems currently available.

-These days most of the processors both from Intel and AMD comes with Virtualization technology.
-The advantage is that CPUs with Virtualization Technology have some new instructions to control virtualization.
+These days most of the processors, both from Intel and AMD comes with CPU based Virtualization technology.
+The advantage is that, CPUs with Virtualization Technology have new instructions to control virtualization.
 With them, controlling software (called VMM, Virtual Machine Monitor) can be simpler, thus improving performance compared to software-based solutions.
 When the CPU has support to Virtualization Technology, the virtualization is said to be hardware-based or hardware-assisted.

-Both Vmware Workstation and Oracle VirtualBox take advantage of Virtualization technology to improve performance.
-But for VirtaulBox to use CPU based Virtualization technology, it has to be enabled through BIOS for Intel based processors.
+Both VMware Workstation and Oracle VirtualBox take advantage of Virtualization technology to improve performance.
+But with VirtualBox, to use CPU based Virtualization technology, Virtualization technology has to be enabled through BIOS for Intel based processors.
 Please refer to some of my post to know more about Virtualization.

 - To find out if you computer supports Virtualization technology please refer to my post here.